SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Connecticut

-If employees work for consecutively for seven and half hours or more, a half an hour lunch break is require after the first and before the last two hours of work.
+A half-hour lunch break is required after the first two hours and before the last two hours of any shift lasting seven and a half hours or more.
 Employers who provide a half an hour of paid rest within each seven and a half hours of work are exempt.
-These requirements do not impair the 7/1/90 collective bargaining agreement.
+Certain employees certified by the State Board of Education are also exempt.
+These requirements do not alter or impair collective bargaining agreements or different schedules under a written employer/employee agreement.

 Delaware